-These mouthwatering bone in pork chops are marinated in a sweet and savory mustard sauce and then grilled to perfection.
+These mouthwatering bone-in tomahawk pork chops are marinated in a sweet and savory sauce and then grilled to tender, juicy perfection.

-Pork chops are a great change up from the normal beef and chicken for your next backyard barbecue.
-They have a mild flavor and lend themselves to bold flavorful marinades and rubs.
-And when properly cooked they are tender and juicy.
-But some can be a bit bland and easy to overcook.
-A lot of that has to do with choosing the right cut.
+Grilled pork chops are a great change-up from the normal beef and chicken for your next backyard grilling session.
+They have a mild flavor and they really lend themselves to a wide variety of flavorful marinades and rubs.

-For the best results I recommend using bone in rib chops.
-They have a nice pork flavor and tender meat.
-The bone helps provide a little protection from the direct heat of the grill so they don’t dry out.
+The bone helps provide a little protection from the direct heat of the grill, so they don’t dry out, and it makes for an amazing presentation.

 Look for chops that are at least 1 inch thick and have a little marbling and a nice fat cap.
 That will also help keep them from drying out.
-I got these beautiful heritage breed tomahawk chops from my pal Nick at Meat Artisan.
+I got these beautiful thick-cut tomahawk pork chops from my pals at Meat Artisan.
+You can also get them from most butcher shops by request.

 - Olive oil